glpi-project/docdev/source/devapi/search.rst

 - **getDatas**:          return an array of raw data.
 - **manageParams**:      complete the $_GET values with the $_SESSION values.

-The show function parse the $_GET values (by calling manageParams) passed by the page to retrieve the criteria and construct the SQL query.
+The show function parse the $_GET values (by calling manageParams) passed by the page to retrieve the criteria and construct the SQL query. |br|
 For showList function, theses `parameters <#get-parameters>`_ can be passed in the second argument.

 Examples